 Where Are the Career Opportunities?

-In the U.S., six states account for more than 75 percent of the video game industry.
+In the U.S., five states account for nearly 75 percent of the video game industry.
 If you're serious about a video game design career, you may want to consider relocating to one of the following states:

 Game Design Resources